 The importance of London, on a historical as well as a global scale, can’t be misunderstood, no matter how little you know about the UK’s capital.
 Millions of people flock to London every year, some for a vacation, others for business, but there’s no doubt that nearly all want to stay that little while longer, just to see some of the specular sights one last time.

-London offers so many historical attractions that it is hard to keep up, and whether you’re travelling with your family, friends or loved one, you’ll certainly have the holiday of a lifetime in the capital this year.
-Let’s take a look at some of the top historical attractions you can’t miss out in London!
+London offers so many historical attractions that it’s hard to keep up, and whether you’re travelling with your family, friends or loved ones, you’re sure to have the holiday of a lifetime in the capital this year.
+Whatever the reason for your trip you’ll find the best hotels in London that perfectly suits your needs.
+Let’s take a look at some of the main historical attractions not to be missed in London!

 Westminster Abbey is one of London’s crowning historical monuments, and it’s so much more than a place of worship too.
 Not only do huge slabs of stone serve up the country’s wonderful history, but so many great English monarchs have been interred here, from George Ii to Henry III.

 Technically, a cathedral must bear a bishop in order for it to carry true stature, but in the case of Westminster Abbey, this cathedral is known all over the world simply by reputation.
 William the Conqueror, and every monarch after him, was crowned at Westminster Abbey, and the structure stands not only as a symbol of national achievement, but also as the skyline’s most beautiful sight.